Meet the RTP Estuary Center Education Team!

 Heather Kordula has a B.S. in Environmental Science and an M.S. in Environmental Education.
 She worked as an intern with the Rhode Island Audubon before moving to Connecticut to work for several years as an environmental program educator and field trip coordinator for Common Ground Environmental Education Center in New Haven.
 Heather spent the next two years as a Pre-k teacher at a Reggio Emilia inspired early learning center.
 Additionally, Heather worked for two summers as an Education Coordinator for the Yale Peabody Museum.
 She also served for several years on the COEEA board.
-Heather is responsible for overseeing the day-to-day education operations of the RTPEC.
+Heather is responsible for overseeing the day-to-day education operations of the RTP Estuary Center.

 Joe Attwater, Conservation and Education Coordinator

 Joe has a B.S. in Wildlife & Conservation Biology from the University of Rhode Island.
-During college he assisted with graduate research on migrating songbirds and seabirds, and turned to sustainable food systems after graduating.
+During college, he assisted with graduate research on migrating songbirds and seabirds and turned to sustainable food systems after graduating.
 He worked as an AmeriCorps VISTA for two years focusing on local agriculture.
-Joe promotes and coordinates our community programming, oversees the volunteer program as well as assists in teaching our K-12 education program and adult and family programs.
+Joe leads many of the RTP Estuary Center’s bird community programs and assists in teaching our K-12 education program and family programs.

 Morgan Allen, Teacher-Naturalist

-Morgan Allen earned a B.S. in Environmental Science from Colby-Sawyer College in 2015.
-She spent seven years working for the Stewart B. McKinney National Wildlife Refuge in Westbrook, ranging from SCA intern, Teacher, Island Keeper, Biologist intern and YCC crew-member.
+Morgan Allen earned a B.S. in Environmental Science from Colby-Sawyer College.
+She spent seven years working for the Stewart B. McKinney National Wildlife Refuge in Westbrook, ranging from SCA intern, Teacher, Island Keeper, Biologist intern, and YCC crew member.
 She has also worked for Meig’s Point Nature Center at Hammonasset State Park, educating the public and caring for animals.
 Additionally, she spent two summers working as the Conservation Commission Intern for the Town of Westbrook landscaping, educating the public, and taking surveys on Salt Island.
-Morgan assists in implementing our K-12 education program, Science in Nature, as well as leading adult, family and youth programs.
+Morgan assists in implementing our K-12 education program, Science in Nature, as well as leading adult, family, and summer camp programs.